chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 How do I set up OCPP 2.0.1 on Charge SOM with EVerest?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To support OCPP 2.0.1, the EVerest OCPP201 module must be integrated into the EVerest configuration.
+To support OCPP 2.0.1, the EVerest :ref:`OCPP201 <everest_module_ocpp201>` module must be integrated into the EVerest configuration.
-This module uses the `libocpp library <https://github.com/EVerest/libocpp>`_ to implement the OCPP 2.0.1 protocol.
-The `OCPP201 module documentation <https://github.com/EVerest/everest-core/blob/main/modules/EVSE/OCPP201/doc.rst>`_
+The `OCPP 2.0.1 and 2.1 tutorial <https://everest.github.io/nightly/tutorials/ocpp2.html>`_
-already contains some information about the module parameters, the provided and required interfaces, and the initial creation of the OCPP 2.0.1 database.
+already contains information about the module parameters, the provided and required interfaces, and the initial creation of the OCPP database.

 The most important points are summarised here: